Uninett/Argus/README.md

     * Example request body: same as `POST` to `/api/v1/notificationprofiles/filters/`
   * `DELETE`: deletes one of the logged in user's filters by pk

-* `POST` to `/api/v1/notificationprofiles/filterpreview/`: returns all incidents - both active and historic - filtered by the values in the body
+* `POST` to `/api/v1/notificationprofiles/filterpreview/`: returns all incidents - both open and historic - filtered by the values in the body
   <details>
   <summary>Example request body:</summary>